Cats and dogs make great companions for seniors. And pets have been known to add health and happiness to those around them.

 Check with your local senior living agency for more information on places that welcome pets with seniors.

-has become more popular these days.
-Check ahead of time to see if this might be something available in the facility of interest.
+Pet Therapy has become more popular these days, but do check ahead of time to see if this is something available at the facility of interest.

 Many studies have shown time, and time again without a doubt that pets can improve the health of seniors both emotionally and physically.